Kaiwera Downs Wind Farm: Location and Resource

+The prevailing south-west/ westerly winds blow with an average wind speed of 8.7 – 8.9 m/s.

 Construction

 The project received resource consent in June 2008.
 In September 2018 Tilt said that the development was waiting for favourable market conditions.
 In June 2021 Tilt announced the project was being acquired by Mercury Energy.
 In June 2022 Mercury began talks with the local community over the wind farm.